-Our 6-week in-house induction package for Nurse Assistants has been extended and mapped to the National Care Certificate and this is part of a learning pathway that has been developed for our non-registered nursing workforce leading ultimately to the opportunity to be sponsored into the pre-reg nursing degree programme.
+Our 6-week in-house induction package for Nurse Assistants has been extended and mapped to the National Care Certificate and this is part of a learning pathway that has been developed for our non-registered nursing workforce leading ultimately to the opportunity to be sponsored by the pre-registered nursing degree programme.

-Despite challenging service pressures, patient and staff safety remains a number one priority for the Trust and mandatory training compliance now exceeds 85%.
+Despite challenging service pressures, patient and staff safety remain a number one priority for the Trust and mandatory training compliance now exceeds 85%.